gnu-octave/bootstrap/README.md

 All help and demos are documented on the ['Function Reference'](https://gnu-octave.github.io/statistics-resampling/function_reference) page in the [manual](https://gnu-octave.github.io/statistics-resampling/).
 If you do not see the navigation pane on the manual web pages, please enable javascript in your browser.

 Function help can also be requested directly from the Octave/MATLAB command prompt, by typing `help function-name` - substituting in the actual function name.

 In Octave only, you can get a basic overview of the package and it's functions by typing: `pkg describe -verbose statistics-resampling`, or request demonstrations of function usage by typing `demo function-name`.
+Users can also request help with using functions and programming in Octave at the [discourse group](https://octave.discourse.group/c/help/6).

 ### Issues

 If you find bugs or have any suggestions, please raise an issue on GitHub [here](https://github.com/gnu-octave/statistics-resampling/issues).
+Please, make sure that when reporting a bug you provide as much information as possible for other users to be able to replicate it.

 Package: [statistics-resampling](https://gnu-octave.github.io/statistics-resampling/)